Kelly Edwards, LPC, LMFT

-One of our clinicians who is in active training in the post graduate IPNB training program, Kelly is in his mid forties and came to psychotherapy as a second career.
+One of our senior clinicians, Kelly is in his mid forties and came to psychotherapy as a second career.
 Kelly's energy is gentle and curious.
 He has studied attachment theory and EMDR, and brings both to help clients with developmental trauma healing.
 Kelly does depth work with those wanting to solve dilemmas, explore relational health, and heal anxiety.
 Kelly is bilingual in Spanish and English, and is also an experienced couples therapist.
 He utilizes RLT as his main guide to help couples gain connection and intimacy again.

 Gottman Method Couples Therapy Level 1 & 2

 price for services:

 Above all else, we seek connection–with parts of ourselves that we have repressed, with other people, and with the larger universe.
 We cannot experience life in its fullness unless we have an intimate relationship with another human being and, beyond that, a feeling of connection with the world around us.”

 I believe if an individual or a couple is looking for meaningful change, talking is not enough.
 One of the most important factors for change is the therapeutic relationship.
 I have a warm, relational approach that is trauma-informed, client-centered and experiential.
 The therapy I provide is evidence-based and informed by neuroscience, feminist psychology, and grounded in theories of family therapy.
 I also like to have clients pay attention to their body sensations in therapy, which gives clients insight into their feelings.
 Feelings help us connect with ourselves, with others, and help us in making decisions.
 If we only talk and do not focus on feelings, we are only using half of the brain to face the issues brought into therapy.

 What is your first question for a client, and why?